CHANGES’ CONTRIBUTION TO A NATIONAL SUCCESS STORY

 Changes Young People's service receives Red Plaque recognition for vital work.

-Pictured Left to right Donna Mountford, Wellness Coach and Tory Alexander, Changes YP Lead.
+Pictured left is Donna Mountford, Changes YP Lead.

 Changes Young People’s service based in North Staffordshire has received a brand new ‘Red Plaque’ in recognition of its vital work, supported by Comic Relief funding.